telerik/blazor-docs/components/multiselect/filter.md

 * When the user selects an item from the list.
 * When the user closes the popup but keeps the focus on the MultiSelect (for example, presses [`Esc` to close the popup](https://demos.telerik.com/blazor-ui/multiselect/keyboard-navigation)).

 This can be useful if you want to allow the user select multiple values that match the same filtering criteria (for example, select several people with the same last name).
+Blurring the MultiSelect indicates that the user is done with the selection and the filter value will be cleared upon blur.

 To keep the filter upon selection, set the `PersistFilterOnSelect` parameter to `true`.
 It only applies when `Filterable="true"` and `AutoClose="false"`.